Ask any financial adviser or better yet, ask any millionaire and they will all tell you the same thing, the number one wealth killer is debt!

 Since you are paying £350 a month on the medical bill (the £50 payment plus the £300 extra), that medical bill won’t even last a month.
 Now, take that £350 and attack the credit card debt.
 You’ll be paying £410 on the plastic (the freed-up £350 plus the £60 minimum payment).
 In about 6 months, wave bye-bye to the credit card debt.
 You’ve paid it off!

 Now we’re at the car debt.
 Punch that car note in the face to the tune of £550 a month ( £410 + £140) .
 In 10 months, it will drive off into the sunset.
+One small point of note – you can sometimes get auto title loans for better rates than standard car loans, so they’re worth investigating.
+Either way, budget for it in this way.
 Now you’re on fire!

 Once you’ve gotten to the student loan, you will be putting £650 a month on it.
 It will only last about 12 months.